flutter/tools_metadata/README.md

 ### Regenerating metadata

-To re-generate the metadata, run `flutter pub run grind generate` from the command line.
+To re-generate the metadata, run `flutter pub run grinder generate` from the command line.
 That will regenerate the metadata from the version of the flutter framework currently in use.
 Note that we do not want to commit generated metadata from versions of the framework from Flutter's master channel; currently